arcaderepairman/simple-sinatra/README.md

     The cloudformation template provisioned an ELB pointing to an autoscalling server group.
 The autoscalling group spins up at least 2 servers in the stack for HA locked down by a security group.
-    I put as little as possible into the cloudformation template as far as operating system configuration, there is a small script in the user data section that basically :
+    I put as little as possible into the cloudformation template as far as operating system configuration, there is a small script in the user data section that does the following :

       - installs ansible
       - pulls the ansible code from the S3 bucket